 - An annual revenue of at least $250,000

-Sure, you’ll find traditional lenders that go soft on one or more of those requirements (for example, some Bank of America business loans require only $100,000 in annual revenue).
+Sure, you’ll find traditional lenders that are lenient on one or more of those requirements (for example, some Bank of America business loans require only $100,000 in annual revenue).
 But generally speaking, you’ll need a healthy, well-established business to qualify for traditional funding options.

 So what do you get from bank lending?
 Well, a low annual percentage rate (APR), for starters.
 Most traditional loans and lines of credit offer APR starting in the single digits (think 3% to 8%)—often much better than you’d find from alternative lenders.

 That means that traditional lenders can save you lots of money on your loan (depending on the loan term).

 As a bonus, banks and credit unions often have other offerings for businesses, like bank accounts, merchant services, and business credit cards.
 That makes things convenient for you.
 Plus, some traditional lenders give you discounts when you bundle products (Bank of America, for example, has a Preferred Rewards program).